Winchell Trail: Construction

 Minneapolis Parks Superintendent Theodore Wirth commissioned Winchell Trail.
-It was constructed between 1912 and 1914, and later improved by the Works Progress Administration between 1936 and 1938, which included construction of several stone walls and staircases.
-The trail is named after Newton Horace Winchell, a Minnesota state geologist who surveyed the area of Minneapolis in the 1870s and published many works about measurement of the glacial age.
+It was constructed between 1912 and 1914, and improved by the Works Progress Administration between 1936 and 1938, when several stone walls and staircases were built.
+The trail is named after Newton Horace Winchell, a Minnesota state geologist who surveyed the Minneapolis area in the 1870s and published many works about measurement of the glacial age.
 The pathway was formally named "Winchell Trail" after his death in 1914.
 Winchell was not involved in its design or construction.

 Management

 Jurisdiction of Winchell Trail is complex and overlapping.
-Running along the eastern edge of the greater Longfellow community of Minneapolis, the trail is part of the Mississippi National River and Recreation Area and Mississippi Gorge Regional Park.
-Minneapolis Park and Recreation Board is responsible for management and maintenance.
+Running along the eastern edge of Minneapolis's greater Longfellow community, the trail is part of the Mississippi National River and Recreation Area and Mississippi Gorge Regional Park.
+The Minneapolis Park and Recreation Board is responsible for management and maintenance.
 In 1998, the Longfellow neighborhood council, park board, and National Park Service formed a partnership to restore the native prairie and oak savanna at East 36th Street.
-Since the early 2000s, there have been attempts by the city to clear woodlands along the bluff of invasive plant species such as buckthorn.
+Since the early 2000s, there city has attempted to clear woodlands along the bluff of invasive plant species such as buckthorn.

 Maintenance

-Several potential enhancements to Winchell Trail were under consideration by the park board in 2019 as part of long-term planning.
-The park board may address inconsistent and worn railing and fencing, paved sections covered in soil and plant material, lack of natural surface trail alignment, and safety concerns.
+As of 2019, the park board was considering several potential enhancements to Winchell Trail as part of long-term planning.
+The board may address inconsistent and worn railing and fencing, paved sections covered in soil and plant material, lack of natural surface trail alignment, and safety concerns.
 There are a number of undefined, non-designated natural surface paths besides the Winchell Trail in the area, but these were created by park users and are not considered sustainable.

 Recognition

-In 2010, a local television station named Winchell Trail as one of the five best hiking trails in the Twin Cities, and in 2018 editors of a local magazine featured Winchell Trail in its review of the best hikes and walks in Minnesota, including it in the category for "Rigorous Hikes for the Adventurer."
+In 2010, a local television station named Winchell Trail one of the Twin Cities' five best hiking trails, and in 2018 editors of a local magazine featured Winchell Trail in its review of Minnesota's best hikes and walks, putting it in the "Rigorous Hikes for the Adventurer" category.